cytoscape/py4cytoscape/doc/concepts.rst

 * `Sandboxing`_ shows how to limit Cytoscape to accessing files in particular directories.

+* `Alternate IP Addresses`_ shows how to call Cytoscape on a different IP address or port.

 * `Value Generators`_ shows how to automatically generate colors, sizes, shapes, etc. for style mappings.